Oliver Travel Trailers

 Padre Island National Seashore

 Take your travel trailer for some beach fun at Padre Island National Seashore.
-If the season is right, you will be able to see many newborn turtles making their first trip to the ocean.
-The white sand at the beach and a 70-mile long natural area and waterfront is going to be more than enough for a 2-day trip.
-Once here, you can go for bird watching, beachcombing, fishing, swimming, etc. Keep in mind that campers are served on a first come first serve basis here.
+If the season is correct, you will see many newborn turtles making their first trip to the ocean.
+The white sand at the beach and a 70-mile-long natural area and waterfront will be more than enough for a 2-day trip.
+Once here, you can go for bird watching, beachcombing, fishing, swimming, etc. Remember that campers are served on a first-come, first-serve basis here.
 However, you can go camping at any time of the year.

 Plan your adventure: Padre Island National Seashore